emsif84/churn_prediction/README.md

 ## 3.1 Churn Rate
 In total, based on this data 26% of the customers has churned in 6 years.
 The customer asset has decreased from 7030 to 5202 customers, apart from customers who have signed contracts during this period.

 When Looking at the contract distribution (left figure), 55% of customers have a month-to-month contract, followed by customers with a two year contract (24%) and a one year contract (21%).
-When looking at the distribution of the internet service (right figure), 44% of the customers have a fiber optic contract, followed by 34% of customers with a DSL contract and lastly 22% customers with no internet service.
+When looking at the distribution of the internet service (right figure), 44% of customers have a fiber optic as a service, followed by 34% of customers with DSL and lastly 22% customers with no internet service.

 ![Churn by Internet Service and Contract Types](/assets/img/churn_by_contracttypes_internetservice.png)